datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 applicable Members effective as of January 1 of the following Fiscal Year.

-Section 13.3 Offers of Additional Units  TC "Section 13.3  Offers of Additional Units" \\f C \\l "2" .
+Section 13.3 Offers of Additional Units.
 By Unanimous Vote of the Members, the Company is authorized to raise additional capital by offering and selling, or causing to be offered and sold, additional Units in the Company ("Additional Units") to any Person in such amounts and on such